r-pufky/docs/source/roles/nginx/docs/manual-configuration/cert-based-authentication.rst

   :path:   about:config -->
            Accept the Risk and Continue -->
            services.sync.prefs.sync.security.default_personal_cert
-  :value0: {false}
+  :value0: {FALSE},
   :ref:    https://stackoverflow.com/questions/27864553/how-can-i-choose-a-different-client-certificate-in-firefox

 Restart Firefox.
 Nagivate to a proxied site and the certificate prompt should appear to select which cert to authenticate with.
 If NGINX has been reloaded and setup, then this should allow you to passthrough.
 Remember decision to prevent additional certificate prompts on revisit.

 .. _Cert Based Authentication: https://fardog.io/blog/2017/12/30/client-side-certificate-authentication-with-nginx/
 .. _basic certificate usage: https://jamielinux.com/docs/openssl-certificate-authority/introduction.html